Forest Glen, Maryland: 2020 census

+Demographic estimates

+According to U.S. Census Bureau QuickFacts, 37.9% of residents age 5 and older spoke a language other than English at home, 6.3% of residents were under the age of 5, and the average household size was 2.70.

+Education

+65.2% of residents age 25 and older had a bachelor's degree or higher.

+Income and poverty

+The median household income was $127,820, the per capita income was $66,373, and 7.0% of the population was below the poverty line.

 Community

 Forest Glen has access to many parks including Rock Creek Park and Sligo Creek Park.
 It is also home to the National Museum of Health and Medicine and a regional hospital, Holy Cross Hospital.
 The community is also served by the Friends of Forest Glen advocacy group.
 Forest Glen is also home to the National Park Seminary, a unique and landmark residential community in an old building complex.